 I trained as a Gynaecologist in the UK and New Zealand, having previously trained in General Practice in the UK.
 I have further subspecialised in Reproductive Endocrinology & Infertility.
 My special interests include endometriosis, infertility, menstrual disorders and colposcopy, in addition to general gynaecology.
 A background in General Practice brings a strong patient focused element to my practice.

-I bring a strong evidence-based element to my gynaecology and fertility practice and am involved with training and research at a national and international level.
+I bring a strong evidence-based element to my gynaecology and fertility practice and am involved with training and research at a national and international level – I currently hold a position as Clinical Professor at the University of Adelaide and an honorary academic appointment at the University of Auckland.

 I have served on the board of the World Endometriosis Society and I am the President Elect of the World Endometriosis Society 2014 to 2017.
 I am also on the board of Endometriosis New Zealand.
 I inaugurated the Australasian multi-centre research network in Infertility, Reproduction And Clinical Trials (REACT-ANZ) and the Australasian CREI Consensus Expert Panel on Trial Evidence that is constructing consensus statements in reproductive endocrinology and infertility (ACCEPT) and I am the immediate past Chair of the RANZCOG Training Committee in Reproductive Endocrinology & Infertility.